 Detention Ministry: The mission of the detention ministry of the Diocese of Sacramento is to provide a Catholic presence and ministry to men, women and children incarcerated in county jails, state prisons, and youth detention facilities located within our Diocese.
 How to get involved in Detention Ministry

-Get on the Bus: Provides free transportation to children of incarcerated mothers and their caregivers to California women’s prisons for a visit on the Friday before Mother’s Day.
+Get on the Bus: Provides free transportation to children of incarcerated mothers and fathers and their caregivers to 14 California State Prisons for a visit around Mother’s Day and Father's Day.
 For more information about the Get on the Bus program, click here.

 Catholic Campaign to End the Use of the Death Penalty: In December 2005, the Bishops launched a campaign to abolish the death penalty in the United States.
 The campaign web site provides educational materials and resources explaining Catholic teaching on the death penalty, as well as suggestions for involvement.